Bidyashagar Singh Khangembam

-Bidyashagar Singh Khangembam (Khangembam Bidyashagar Singh, born 11 March 1998) is an Indian professional footballer who plays as a forward for I-League 3 club Bhawanipore.
+Bidyashagar Singh Khangembam (Khangembam Bidyashagar Singh, born 11 March 1998) is an Indian professional footballer who plays as a forward for Indian Football League club Namdhari.

 Club career

-Bidyashagar is a product of East Bengal' youth system.
+Bidyashagar is a product of East Bengal's youth system.
 He was part of East Bengal U18 squad that had narrowly lost in the final of the 2016–17 I-League U18.
 He scored a total of 6 goals in the competition, which includes a goal each against Salgaocar in the semi-final and AIFF Academy in the final.
 He represented West Bengal in the 2017–18 Santosh Trophy.
 He scored 4 goals in the tournament.